College of Law

-Building on its highly ranked environmental law program, Florida State Law offers a Master of Laws (LLM) in Environmental Law and Policy, which gives Juris Doctor (JD) holders the opportunity to concentrate in or enhance their knowledge of environmental law, land use law, natural resources law, and energy law.
+Building on its highly ranked environmental law program, Florida State Law offers a Master of Laws (LLM) in Environmental Law and Policy, which gives Juris Doctor (JD) holders the opportunity to concentrate in or enhance their knowledge of environmental law, land use law, and energy law.
 The LLM in Environmental Law degree requires students to complete twenty-four credit hours, within three years (an Environmental LLM student may not take more than thirty-five law credit hours).

 The College of Law offers a Juris Master (JM), a one-year master's program in law that is intended for those who possess a bachelor's degree and who want to advance their careers with a year of legal studies and training.
 The program is flexible with few required courses – students can tailor their curriculum for their specific professional advancement goals.
 The Juris Master degree requires students to complete thirty credit hours, within three years (a JM student may not take more than forty-five law credit hours).
 The Juris Master program can be completed on-campus or online.
 The latter offers students five concentrations: Cybersecurity, Privacy, and Technology Risk Management; Employment Law and HR Risk Management; Financial Regulation and Compliance; Health Care Regulation; and Legal Risk Management, Contracting, and Compliance.

 Summer Program in Law at Oxford

-All academic policies of the College of Law can be found at: http://www.law.fsu.edu/academics/academic-resources/rules-and-policies.
+All academic policies of the College of Law can be found at: https://law.fsu.edu/academics/academic-resources/academic-rules-policies.

 Factors considered by the admissions committee include numerical credentials (LSAT and GPA), exceptional personal talents, interesting or demanding work or service experience, leadership potential, rigorousness of the undergraduate course of study, maturity, a history of overcoming economic or other social hardships, ability to communicate effectively, and other factors.
 Decisions on applicant files are made as early as October.

-One of the greatest strengths of the College of Law is its student body, which currently represents 30 U.S. states and territories, 19 countries, and 150 colleges and universities.
+One of the greatest strengths of the College of Law is its student body, which currently represents 36 U.S. states and territories, 33 countries, and 163 colleges and universities.

 All registrants are required to have a baccalaureate degree from a regionally accredited college or university prior to commencing law study.
 Every prospective law student must take the Law School Admissions Test given by the Law School Admission Council, or the GRE given by Education Testing Services (ETS).
-For more information about the LSAT, please visit http://www.lsac.org.
+For more information about the LSAT, please visit https://www.lsac.org/.
 Registration with the Credential Assembly Service is also required.
 For more information about the GRE, please visit http://www.ets.org.

-Applications for the LLM Program in American Law should be submitted by May 15th and students in the program begin studies during the fall semester.
+Applications for the LLM Program in American Law should be submitted by June 1 and students in the program begin studies during the fall semester.

-Applicants for the LLM in Environmental Law and Policy program may apply for fall semester admission, with a completion deadline of June 15th, or for spring admission, with a completion deadline of November 15th.
+Applicants for the LLM in Environmental Law and Policy program may apply for fall semester admission, with a completion deadline of July 15, or for spring admission, with a completion deadline of November 15.

-For more information about the admissions process, please visit http://law.fsu.edu/admissions-financial-aid/admissions/jd-procedures or call (850) 644-3787.
+For more information about the admissions process, please visit https://law.fsu.edu/admissions-financial-aid/admissions/jd-procedures or call (850) 644-3787.

 The law school Research Center is a dynamic, highly responsive force in the life of the College of Law.
 An indispensable resource for faculty, students, alumni, attorneys, and members of the public, the Research Center is dedicated to research, teaching, and service.
 The distinctive feature of our Research Center is that its faculty proactively trains students and other faculty members to produce highly sophisticated, cost-effective legal research.
 For example, we offer specialized courses in efficient research relating to environmental law, economics, business and tax law, and international law.
-Students also have 24/7 access to one of the most comprehensive collections of legal materials, including databases, current awareness services used in law firms and practice resources used by lawyers.
+Students also have 24/7 access to one of the most comprehensive collections of legal materials, including databases, current awareness services used in law firms, and practice resources used by lawyers.